majeinfo/chaingun/SYNTAX.md

 actions:
   - action1 ...
   - action2 ...

+post_actions:
+  - action1 ...
+  - action2 ...
 ```

 Pre-Actions are played only once before starting the VUs.
 Actions are played by the VUs.
+Post-Actions are played only once after the script completion.
-A typical usage of pre-action would be to clean a database table before injecting data.
+A typical usage of pre-action would be to create a database table before injecting data.
+A typical usage of post-action would be to clean a database table at the end of the test.
-In "batch" mode, only the first injector given on the command line will play the pre-actions.
+In "batch" mode, only the first injector given on the command line will play the pre-actions and the post-actions.
 Pre-actions are also handled in "manager" mode (i.e using the embedded Web Interface).